code-at-the-edge/curriculum-materials/content/courses/intro-workshop/css/index.md

 3. Do you see the result?
 Take a moment and try some variations to better understand how the CSS is changing the way the content of the HTML is represented.

 4. Now try to make some difference on the appearance of your `<p>` elements.
-Maybe change the color, change the background and play with the alignment.
+Try changing the color, the background and the alignment.

 # Introduction to CSS

 In the last activity you made your first CSS modifications.
-CSS is a programing language which is used to change the way a HTML document is represented in a web browser.
+CSS is a programming language which is used to change the way a HTML document is represented in a web browser.

-A good way to think about this is to imagine the HTML document as the skeleton of a webpage, and the CSS document as the appearance of the body.
+A good way to think about this is to imagine the HTML document as the skeleton of a web page, and the CSS document as the appearance of the body.
 HTML is the *structural layer* and CSS is the *presentation layer*.

 As it is illustrated above, CSS can turn your HTML into a wonderful web page.